alpaycb/sqlplusdemo/README.md

   * `**COUNT(*) AS airport_count**`: counts the number of airports for each combination of airport name, country, and region
 * **GROUP BY** & **LIMIT**: `ORDER BY airport_count DESC` sorts the results by the airport count in descending order, so the airport names with the most occurrences are listed first. `LIMIT 10` returns only the top 10 documents.

-### Calculate the distance between each hotel and New York City using geo-coordinates.
+### Calculate the distance between each hotel and New York City using geo-coordinates:
 ```sql
 SELECT h.name AS hotel_name,
        h.address AS address,